-- 3.1 In the event that the Foreign Ministry of any Permanent Observer, through its appropriate authority, notifies the Director General in writing that it no longer wishes to be designated as an IICA Permanent Observer, that designation shall cease upon the Director General's receipt of that notification or upon such other date agreed to by the Director General and that authority. - 3.2 If a State that was designated as an IICA Observer pursuant to Section 2.1 above ceases to be an OAS Observer, then it shall cease to be an IICA Observer unless it then requests designation pursuant to the procedure set out in Section 2.1 and that designation is granted. - 3.3 The Executive Committee, by a vote of two-thirds of its members, or the IABA, in accordance with Article 71 of its Rules of Procedure, may withdraw the Permanent Observer designation of any state that engages in an act of armed aggression against an OAS or IICA Member State, if it is involved in any other activities that are inconsistent with the principles established in the OAS Charter and/or the IICA Convention, or otherwise no longer satisfies the criteria under which it was designated an IICA Permanent Observer.
+- 3.1 In the event that the Foreign Ministry of any Permanent Observer, through its appropriate authority, notifies the Director General in writing that it no longer wishes to be designated as an IICA Permanent Observer, that designation shall cease upon the Director General's receipt of that notification or upon such other date agreed to by the Director General and that authority. - 3.2 If a State that was designated as an IICA Permanent Observer pursuant to Section 2.1 above ceases to be an OAS Permanent Observer, then it shall cease to be an IICA Permanent Observer unless it then requests designation pursuant to the procedure set out in Section 2.1 and that designation is granted. - 3.3 The Executive Committee, by a vote of two-thirds of its members, or the IABA, in accordance with Article 71 of its Rules of Procedure, may withdraw the Permanent Observer designation of any state if it is involved in any activities that are inconsistent with the principles established in the OAS Charter and/or the IICA Convention, or otherwise no longer satisfies the criteria under which it was designated an IICA Permanent Observer.